cloudogu/gitops-playground/docs/gke.md

 #### Prerequisites

-You will need the `OWNER` role fpr GKE, because `apply.sh` applies `ClusterRoles`, which is only allowed to owners.
+You will need the `OWNER` role fpr GKE, because we need `ClusterRoles`, which are only allowed to owners.

 #### Create Cluster using Terraform
 The following steps are deploying a k8s cluster with a node pool to GKE in the europe-west-3 region.